ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

 If you take the output of this final step and build Zig again, it produces the same thing byte-for-byte.
-In other words, `zig3` and `zig4` are identical, and therefore we are finished and name this final binary `zig` without any number.
+In other words, `zig3` and `zig4` are identical, and therefore we are finished and name this final binary `zig` without any suffix.

 The wasm binary only needs to be updated when a breaking change or new feature affects the compiler *when building itself*.
 For example, a bug fix that the compiler does not trigger when building itself can be ignored.
 However, if the bug fix is required for Zig to build itself, then the wasm binary needs to be updated.
 Similarly when the language is changed and the compiler wants to use the changes to build itself, the binary needs to be updated.

-There is a handy build step to automate updating the wasm binary:
+Updating `stage1/zig1.wasm.zst` looks like this:

     zig build update-zig1

 ### Performance

-I collected a couple measurements of how this new build process performs:
+I collected two measurements:

 **Measurement #1**, compiling from source with `make -j8 install`, configured with `-DCMAKE_BUILD_TYPE=Debug`: